-CB1 receptors are primarily found in the central and peripheral nervous system, and CB2 receptors are mainly found in the immune cells.
-CB1 receptors control the release of neurotransmitters such as dopamine and serotonin, while CB2 receptors are involved in anti-inflammation and pain relief.
+CB1 receptors are primarily found in the central and peripheral nervous systems.
+CB2 receptors are mainly located in the immune cells.
+CB1 receptors control the release of neurotransmitters, such as dopamine and serotonin.
+CB2 receptors are involved in anti-inflammation and pain relief.

 2-AG is known for affecting the central nervous system.
-It is formed via a complex process that involves arachidonic acid which contains DAG, a substance that reacts with glycerol.
+It is formed via a complex process that involves arachidonic acid, which contains DAG, a substance that reacts with glycerol.
 2-AG is believed to be crucial in regulating our immune system, and it could also help with pain management.

-There are numerous reasons why this happens; including the body not producing enough CB receptors, failing to synthesize enough endocannabinoids, producing too many enzymes which break down the cannabinoids, or external factors such as medication or food which decrease ECS signaling.
+There are numerous reasons why this happens.
+For example, the body may not produce enough CB receptors and fail to synthesize enough endocannabinoids.
+It creates too many enzymes as a result.
+These, in turn, break down the cannabinoids.
+External factors, such as medication or food, could also decrease ECS signaling.

 Interestingly, a study by D’Souza et al., published in Biological Psychiatry: Cognitive Neuroscience and Neuroimaging in 2016, found that prolonged use of weed reduces the number of CB1 receptors available for activation.

-In other words, if you smoke your brains out, you could reduce the potential medicinal effect of weed.
-Incidentally, human brain imaging shows that abstaining from marijuana for just 48 hours allows the system to become ‘sensitive’ to the effects of cannabinoids once again.
+In other words, if you smoke cannabis frequently, you could reduce its potential medicinal effect.
+Incidentally, human brain imaging shows that abstaining from marijuana for just 48 hours allows the system to become ‘sensitive’ to the impact of cannabinoids once again.